 Andrew S. Bomback, MD

 Dr. Bomback has published over 100 peer-reviewed articles and book chapters on the subjects of chronic kidney disease, glomerular diseases, and hypertension.
-He is the co-author of the textbook, Chronic Kidney Disease and Hypertension Essentials.
-He currently serves on the steering and publications committees for the National Kidney Foundation's Kidney Early Evaluation Program (KEEP).
+He is the co-author of the textbook, Chronic Kidney Disease and Hypertension Essentials, and an editor of the National Kidney Foundation's Primer on Kidney Diseases.
 He is the recipient of the 2013 Daniel V. Kimberg Junior Faculty Award for oustanding teaching of medical students and housestaff.

-Dr. Bomback's research interests are evaluating novel therapies for glomerular diseases and further delineating the role of aldosterone in chronic kidney disease.
-He currently serves as principal or co-investigator on clinical trials of new treatments for IgA nephropathy, membranous nephropathy, lupus glomerulonephritis, C3 glomerulopathy, and focal segmental glomerulosclerosis.
+Dr. Bomback's research interests focus on evaluating novel therapies for glomerular diseases.
+He currently serves as principal or co-investigator on clinical trials of new treatments for IgA nephropathy, membranous nephropathy, lupus glomerulonephritis, hereditary nephritis, C3 glomerulopathy, and focal segmental glomerulosclerosis.